akhater/TWCrossLinks/README.md

 * Footer won't show unless existing

 # Change log
+***2020-05-05***: v0.1.0
+* Inbound links for "Backlinks" and "Freelinks" can now be transcluded in a pop-up, try it by enabling this feature from the TWCrosslinks config panel

 ***2020-05-03***: v0.0.7
 * Added configuration panel, can be found at $:/ak/plugins/TWCrossLinks
     * You can now set the Default state of the "inbound links" {Shown / Hidden}